On today’s date in 1906, the Canadian Pacific steamship Empress of Ireland launched in Belfast, Ireland.

 In 1999, the wreck site was classified as a historical and archaeological property, and it has since earned a protected status as a National Historic Site of Canada.

-The 50-cent coin was designed by Canadian artist Yves Bérubé and presents an artistic representation of the Empress of Ireland in the final moments leading up to the collision.
-There is an eerie stillness to the scene as the ship sails along the St. Lawrence River.
-The thick fog fills the cool night air and enshrouds the ship, extending beyond the image field on both sides.
-The ship’s bow and port side are rendered in beautiful detail, and are faintly illuminated by the light from the ship’s windows and portholes.
+The 50-cent coin was designed by Canadian artist Yves Bérubé and presents an artistic representation of the Empress of Ireland in the final moments leading up to its collision with the Storstad.
+The former ship is depicted sailing along the St. Lawrence River as thick fog fills the night and surrounds the ship.
+The ship’s bow and port side are faintly illuminated by the light from the ship’s windows and portholes.
 Engraved above the image field is the ship’s bell, which sat atop one of the ship’s masts.
-It is perhaps the most well-known artifact to be recovered from the ship’s watery grave.
+It is among the most well-known artifacts recovered from the ship’s watery grave.